Star 69 (R.E.M. song)

-"Star 69" is a song from the R.E.M. album Monster.
-It was not released as an official single but still reached No. 74 on the US Billboard Hot 100 Airplay chart.
+"Star 69" is a song from American rock band R.E.M.'s ninth album, Monster (1994).
+The song was not released as an official single but still reached No. 74 on the US Billboard Hot 100 Airplay chart.

 Critical reception

+Rob Jones of The Delete Bin called the track a "return-to-roots glam punk anthem".
 Chuck Campbell from Knoxville News Sentinel felt that Michael Stipe's "echoing vocals swarm out of the churning punk vivacity" of "Star 69".
-Rob Jones called the track a "return-to-roots glam punk anthem".
+Keith Cameron from NME wrote that it "breezes through a mystery tale of celebrity obsession (possibly) like a rough cast cousin of "Pop Song 89", and is absolutely fine."

 Background

 The song is named after the access number for the last-call return feature of telephones in North America, as indicated by its chorus: